-Remaining wildlife mitigation lands, totaling approximately 46,000 acres along the Tenn-Tom Waterway, are managed by the Corps.
+Remaining wildlife mitigation lands, totaling approximately 46,000 acres along the Tenn-Tom Waterway, are managed by USACE.
 For information regarding locations of these lands, visit our Tenn-Tom Waterway Hunting Maps Download Page.
-To review the associated Corps hunting regulations, download a copy of the Tenn-Tom Hunting/Trapping Regulations.

 Large yachts frequent the Tenn-Tom Waterway and Tombigbee River particularly during hunting seasons.
 Most captains of these vessels are aware that they are responsible for the large wakes that their boats generate.
 But if they don’t see your boat on the shoreline, you may be in danger of being swamped.

 Please make your boat visible to other boats and be cautious about where you beach it and how you secure it.
-The U. S. Army Corps of Engineers is providing free, large, orange colored trash bags for use as motor covers when you leave your boat on the shoreline.
-Bags are available at participating marinas and from the Corps of Engineers (662-327-2142).
+USACE provide free large orange colored trash bags for use as motor covers when you leave your boat on the shoreline.
+Bags are available at participating marinas and from USACE (662-327-2142).

-Before hunting on Corps management lands, hunters must obtain an Annual Hunting Permit.
+Before hunting on USACE managed lands, hunters must obtain an Annual Hunting Permit.

-Required Annual Hunting Permits will now be available at Hunter Information Stations located at most boat ramps and/or hunting areas.
-Or, it can be downloaded via the internet here.
+Required Annual Hunting Permits will now be available at USACE offices and specific campground locations.
+Or, it can be downloaded via the interenet here.